 And for fun (and better health) Dr. Gundry wants you to eat chocolate every day.
 Indulge in an ounce of extra dark chocolate as an afternoon snack.

 The thing is, chocolate has got antioxidants and flavonoids which have anti-inflammatory properties.4 The real benefit lies in plant-derived cocoa, which is the main ingredient in commercial chocolate.5

 Just make sure when you select your chocolate pleasure, you opt for the right bars – that means chocolate that’s 72% cacao… or more.

-Say yes.
-In fact, say yes all the time with the foods above.
-And make an effort to say yes every day when you crave avocado, YES nuts, and even dark chocolate.
+Make an effort to say yes every day when you crave avocado, YES nuts, and even dark chocolate.